Badlands National Park: Homesteading

-Aspects of American homesteading began before the end of the American Civil War; however, it did not affect the Badlands until the 20th century.
-Then, many hopeful farmers traveled to South Dakota from Europe or the eastern United States to try to seek out a living in the area.
-In 1929, the South Dakota Dept. of Agriculture published an advertisement to lure settlers to the state.
-On this map they called the Badlands, "The Wonderlands", promising "...marvelous scenic and recreational advantages".
-The standard size for a homestead was 160 acre.
-Being in a semi-arid, wind-swept environment, this proved far too little land to support a family.
+American homesteading began before the end of the American Civil War, but it did not reach the Badlands until the 20th century.
+Farmers then came to South Dakota from Europe and the eastern United States, hoping to make a living in the area.
+In 1929 the South Dakota Department of Agriculture published an advertisement to attract settlers, a map that called the Badlands "The Wonderlands" and promised "...marvelous scenic and recreational advantages".
+The standard homestead was 160 acre, which in the semi-arid, wind-swept environment was far too little to support a family.
 In 1916, in the western Dakotas, the size of a homestead was increased to 640 acre.
 Cattle grazed the land, and crops such as winter wheat and hay were cut annually.
-However, the Great Dust Bowl events of the 1930s, combined with waves of grasshoppers, proved too much for most of the settlers of the Badlands.
-Houses, built of sod blocks and heated with buffalo chips, were abandoned.
+The Dust Bowl of the 1930s drove out most of the Badlands settlers, and the houses they had built of sod blocks were abandoned.